ietf-teep/architecture/draft-ietf-teep-architecture.md

     the TAM to the TEE, and for returning the TEE's responses to the TAM.

-  - TEEP Agent: the TEEP Agent is a processing module running inside a TEE that receives TAM requests that are relayed via a TEEP Broker that runs in an REE.
+  - TEEP Agent: the TEEP Agent is a processing module running inside a TEE that receives TAM requests (typically relayed via a TEEP Broker that runs in an REE).
 A TEEP Agent in the TEE may parse requests or forward requests to other processing modules in a TEE, which is up to a TEE provider's implementation.
 A response message corresponding to a TAM request is sent by a TEEP Agent back